rdyd/intro-no-jutsu/README.md

-edits the `[Events]` section of a `.chart` file. you open a chart, it strips out everything except the events, you edit the lyrics, you save it back. the rest of the chart is held onto untouched and stitched back in when you save. every other section comes back out byte for byte in the order it went in, including tracks this thing has never heard of.
+edits the `[Events]` section of a `.chart` file. you open a chart, it strips out everything except the events, you edit the lyrics, you save it back. the rest of the chart is held onto untouched and stitched back in when you save. every other section comes back out byte for byte in the order it went in.

 if you try to close with unsaved changes it asks first. if theres nothing to save it just closes.